 Direct employees of our subcontractors perform specific services or certain aspects of the food processing and distribution of our Group.
-Such arrangements involve a "trilateral relationship" among: (i) Our subsidiaries, as the principal who decides to farm out the job, work or service to a contractor; (ii) the contractor who has the capacity to
+Such arrangements involve a "trilateral relationship" among: (i) Our subsidiaries, as the principal who decides to farm out the job, work or service to a contractor; (ii) the contractor who has the capacity to independently undertake the performance of the service; and (iii) the contractual workers engaged by the contractor to accomplish the job, work, or service for the Group.

 Under the Labor Code of the Philippines, our subsidiaries, as principal in the contracting relationship, is liable as an indirect employer to the contractual employees, in the same manner and extent that it is liable to its own employees.

 Such liability is to the extent of the work performed under the contract and arises when the contractor fails to pay the wages of its employees or violates any provision of the Labor Code.
 The principal can then seek reimbursement from the contractor/agency.